simtel12/zip-signer/zipsigner-lib/trunk/README.txt

 This project currently depends on other libraries:

-- android-sun-jarsign-support, which contains the Sun code required to create a properly formated PKCS#7 signature block file.
-It also contains Base64 and HexDump utilities.
-The code in this library was obtained from the OpenJDK project and is licensed under GPL version 2.

 - kellinwood-logging-lib, a small platform-independent logging framework.
 In order to troubleshoot during development I needed to have zipsigner-lib run on both Android and my desktop JRE so I could